 Gordon joined Watsi on November 16th, 2015.
-Six years ago, Gordon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Gordon's most recent donation traveled 7,400 miles to support Ananiya, a 5-year-old from Ethiopia, to fund surgery for his birth condition so he can live a full, healthy life.
+Seven years ago, Gordon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Gordon's most recent donation traveled 2,000 miles to support Adrian, a 8-year-old boy from Bolivia, to fund cardiac surgery so that he can breathe well and grow strong.